-Launched in 2000, the Sacagawea golden dollar coin was the first circulating US coin to feature an actual Native American, a woman and an infant.
-The obverse honors Sacagawea, the young Shoshone guide and interpreter who helped Lewis & Clark find a western route to the Pacific Ocean.
-The infant is her son, Jean Baptiste, born during the trek.
-A favorite with collectors, the coin's original intent was to replace the paper dollar, but it has since become a favorite collectible.
+Launched in 2000, the Sacagawea dollar coin has an obverse honoring Sacagawea, the young Shoshone guide and interpreter who helped Lewis and Clark find a western route to the Pacific Ocean.
+The infant is her son, Jean Baptiste, who accompanied her on the expedition.
+The original intent of Sacagawea dollars was to replace the paper dollar, but it has since become a favorite collectible.

-In 2009, the US Mint inaugurated a one-year-only reverse design program for the Sacagawea dollar that resulted in a numismatic name change to Native American dollars.
+In 2009, the U.S. Mint inaugurated a one-year-only reverse design program for the Sacagawea dollar that resulted in a numismatic name change to Native American dollars.
 Each reverse honors major Native American contributions to present.
 On these coins, the date, mint mark and the words e pluribus unum appear on the edge.

-The reverse on an estimated 100 Sacagawea dollars were struck by Philadelphia with a prototype design featuring boldly detailed tail feathers for use in a promotion with the breakfast cereal Cheerios.
-Obverse designer Glenna Goodacre received 5,000 Sacagawea dollars struck on burnished planchets by polished dies that gave them a Prooflike finish.
-The Sacagawea dollars found in the Uncirculated Mint Sets of 2005-2010 were struck with Satin Finishes.Read More...
-Read Less...
+The reverses on an estimated 100 Sacagawea dollar coins were struck by Philadelphia with a prototype design featuring boldly detailed tail feathers for use in a promotion with the breakfast cereal Cheerios™.
+Obverse designer Glenna Goodacre received 5,000 Sacagawea coins struck on burnished planchets by polished dies that gave them a Prooflike finish.
+The Sacagawea dollars found in the Uncirculated Mint Sets of 2005-2010 were struck with Satin Finishes.